1. Main points

 Ecstasy

-Prevalence of ecstasy use in the last year was at its lowest level since data were first collected.
-Around 1.1% of people aged 16 to 59 years and 2.4% of people aged 16 to 24 years reported taking this drug in the last year.
-This was a 21% and 41% decrease, respectively, compared with the year ending March 2020.
+Prevalence of ecstasy use in the last year remained similar to YE March 2023.
+Around 1.2% of people aged 16 to 59 years and 2.2% of people aged 16 to 24 years reported taking this drug in the last year.
+However, ecstasy use was lower in 16 to 59 year olds, compared with YE March 2014 (1.6%).

 Hallucinogens

-Prevalence of hallucinogen (lysergic acid diethylamide and magic mushrooms) use in the last year in people aged 16 to 59 years increased to 1% compared with the year ending March 2020 (0.7%); there was no significant change in those aged 16 to 24 years.
+There was no statistically significant change in the prevalence of overall hallucinogen (lysergic acid diethylamide and magic mushrooms) use in the last year in people aged 16 to 59 years (1.2%) or 16 to 24 years (2.9%), compared with YE March 2023.
+However, there was an increase in magic mushroom use in people aged 16 to 59 years, from 0.8% to 1.1%.

-Prevalence of use in the last year was below one percent for all other individual drug types in the year ending March 2023, except for ketamine (3.8%) and new psychoactive substances (1.4%) in those aged 16 to 24 years.
+Prevalence of use in the last year was below one percent for all other individual drug types, except for ketamine (2.9%) and new psychoactive substances (1.7%) in those aged 16 to 24 years.
+There was no statistically significant change in ketamine use, compared with YE March 2023 and YE March 2014 in those aged 16 to 24 years.
+However, there was an increase in those aged 16 to 59 years (0.8%), compared with YE March 2014 (0.6%).

-Proportion of people reporting use of drugs in the last year, England and Wales, year ending December 1995 to year ending March 2023
+Proportion of people reporting use of drugs in the last year, England and Wales, year ending (YE) December 1995 to YE March 2024

 Embed code